The browser prompter for macOS

 After clicking a link, use the picker to choose the correct browser for the job.

-Keep your usual browser closest to the mouse, at quadruple the size.
+Keep your usual browser closest to the mouse.

 The Blue Bar